onexuan/OnePowerGuardOpenAPI/README.md

 One Power Guard Open API
 ====================

-<b>This is One Power Guard API, you can use it to develop your own applications like JuiceDefender.
-For example: Battery Taker, Local Taker, Game Taker, Process Manager, ect. <br/><br/>
+<b>The 2.3 Version begins to support open API.
+The developer can use it to develop your own applications like JuiceDefender, Deep Sleep Battery Saver. or Battery Taker, Local Taker, Game Taker, Process Manager, ect.
+Just need a little creative. <br/><br/>

 The API Description:</b><br/>
 <b>1.
 You need to know about Android API and how to develop an android software.</b><br/>